datafeedr/slate/source/includes/v1/_affiliate-links.md

-## Performance Horizon Affiliate IDs
+## Partnerize Affiliate IDs

-Performance Horizon handles affiliate IDs differently than most other affiliate networks.
+Partnerize (formally Performance Horizon) handles affiliate IDs differently than most other affiliate networks.

 Instead of providing a static affiliate ID that can simply be inserted into your URLs, an affiliate ID must be dynamically generated.

-You must get your Performance Horizon `camref` value for each Performance Horizon merchant.
+You must get your Partnerize `camref` value for each Partnerize merchant.

 The `@@@` characters in the URL are replaced with the `camref` value.

-See the [Get Performance Horizon camref](#get-performance-horizon-camref) section to learn how to get your Performance Horizon `camref` value to insert in your product URLs.
+See the [Get Partnerize camref](#get-partnerize-camref) section to learn how to get your Partnerize `camref` value to insert in your product URLs.